Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 77. … To get to the other side

 In school, we learned the bad habit of providing the conclusion after a long argument.
 This wastes everyone’s time.
-Present your conclusion immediately and argue afterwards.
+Present your conclusion immediately and argue afterward.

 78. Weed out your reading pile